Ajdean3/Messenger/README.md

 # README
 This Messanger App is currently in version Alpha.
-It's functional, however, the designs are not fully completed yet.
+It's fully working, however, not all the functions are implemented.
 What this app is capable of doing right now:
-* Send message to other user (through their email)
+* Send messages to other user (through their email)
-* AJAX on both end, instant messaging
+* Immediate messaging both ends.
+* Each conversation shows last message, other user, and the last message along with its time stamp.
+* Instant notification
+* Account setting

 What this app is not capable of doing right now:
-* Setting
 * Deleting a conversation
-* Notification
+* Auto-scroll when new message arrives.